-Social Sciences Research Methods Programme (SSRMP) Methods Training
+Cambridge Research Methods (CaRM) training (formerly the Social Sciences Research Methods Programme (SSRMP))

+In order to meet the need for specific methods training, students are required to take 8 hours of modules from Cambridge Research Methods (CaRM).
 Students may choose from a range of modules on statistics, advanced statistics and qualitative methods.
-The timetable is available from the SSRMP website: https://www.ssrmc.group.cam.ac.uk/Modules
+The timetable is available from the CaRM website: www.researchmethods.group.cam.ac.uk.